fixmycrypto/FixMyCrypto/README.md

 ## Passphrase Fuzzing

 Fuzzing is used when you may have made typos in your passphrase when you created the wallet or wrote down the passphrase.
-Fuzzing will test all possible typo mistakes, including: insertions, deletions, substitutions, and transpositions.
+Fuzzing will test all possible typo mistakes, including: insertions, deletions, substitutions, transpositions, and all upper/lower case (e.g. caps lock left on).

 To use passphrase fuzzing, surround the passphrase (or a part of it) with curly braces `{` and `}`:

     "passphrase": "{ThePassphrase!}",

 This will test e.g. "ThePass**hp**rase!" and all other single typos of "ThePassphrase!"
-(2,846 permutations).
+(2,848 permutations).

 ### Fuzz Multiple Passphrases